chiragsmagnani/InventoryDemandPrediction/README.md

 # Inventory Management Analysis
-Disclaimer: The data presented in this repository is entirely fictitious and does not represent actual product names, descriptions, or sensitive information.
+Disclaimer: The data presented in this repository is fictitious and does not represent actual product names, descriptions, or sensitive information.
 All real-world data has been replaced with placeholders or dummy values solely for demonstration and testing purposes.
 Any resemblance to actual products, names, or companies is purely coincidental.

 # Overview
 This project features advanced visualizations designed for enhanced articulation and analysis, specifically tailored for upper-level management.
 The visualizations include interactive hover capabilities, allowing for detailed insights and better understanding of inventory trends and demand patterns.